taku0/swift3-mode/README.md

 This is a fork of [chrisbarrett/swift-mode](https://github.com/chrisbarrett/swift-mode) with a new indentation engine, supporting Swift 3.

+This project will be integrated into [swift-emacs/swift-mode](https://github.com/swift-emacs/swift-mode), that was renamed form chrisbarrett/swift-mode.

 ## Installation

+Install `swift3-mode` package from MELPA.

-Download [latest release](https://github.com/taku0/swift3-mode/releases) and execute `M-x package-install-file`.
+To install without MELPA, download [latest release](https://github.com/taku0/swift3-mode/releases) and execute `M-x package-install-file`.

 ## Features